We buy very little meat from the supermarket nowadays.

 Martial raises his lamb on organic principles, but as he is a smallholder, he doesn’t bother with official tags; he just gets on with it.

 His herd of sheep have won prizes in the past at local agricultural fairs and he is rightly proud of them.

-First of all one of Martial’s wells has dried up, and he is having to water his sheep and poultry from the town water, which is expensive.
+First of all one of Martial’s wells has dried up and he is having to water his sheep and poultry using the town water, which is expensive.

-Because his second well is almost dry, he has cut right back on his vegetable growing – he doesn’t want to have to spend money on watering those as well, and will instead tuck into some of the surplus that he has conserved from previous years.
+Because his second well is almost dry, he has cut right back on his vegetable growing – he doesn’t want to have to spend money on watering those as well and will instead tuck into some of the surpluses that he has conserved from previous years.